gvvaughan/specl/doc/specl.md

 [matchers]: #2-matchers

-When `expect` looks up a matcher to validate an expectation, the `should_` part is just syntactic sugar to make the whole line read more clearly when you say it out loud.
+When `expect` looks up a matcher to validate an expectation, the `to_` part is just syntactic sugar to make the whole line read more clearly when you say it out loud.
 The idea is that the code for the specification should be self-documenting, and easily understood by reading the code itself, rather than having half of the lines in the